Miller County, Arkansas: Public safety

 The Miller County Sheriff's Office is the primary law enforcement agency in the county.
 The agency is led by the Miller County Sheriff, an official elected by countywide vote every four years.

 The county is under the jurisdiction of the 37th District Court, a state district court.
 State district courts in Arkansas are courts of original jurisdiction for criminal, civil (up to $25,000), small claims, and traffic matters.
 State district courts are presided over by a full-time District Judge elected to a four-year term by a districtwide election.
 The judge presides over both the Texarkana Department at 100 North State Line Avenue in Texarkana and the Miller County Department at the Miller County Correctional Facility at 2300 East Street.

 Superseding district court jurisdiction is the 8th Judicial Circuit Court South, which covers Miller and Lafayette counties.
 The 8th Circuit South contains three circuit judges, elected to six-year terms circuitwide.
 Circuit court is held at the Miller County Courthouse at 400 Laurel Street in Texarkana.

 Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
 The Miller County Quorum Court has eleven members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 11 Republicans..
+Justices of the Peace (members) of the Quorum Court following the elections are: